OfficeChromatography/2LabsToGo-Eco/2LabsToGo-Eco-Firmware/README.md

 use the bash script <b>flash_firmware.sh</b>.

-For more details on flashing, consult the 2LabsToGo-Eco Assembly guide (see reference in this [README](https://github.com/OfficeChromatography/2LabsToGo-Eco/blob/main/README.md)).
+For more details on flashing, consult the 2LabsToGo-Eco Assembly guide (see reference 1 in this [README](https://github.com/OfficeChromatography/2LabsToGo-Eco/blob/main/README.md)).

 ## After firmware update
-After a firmware update, both PID tunings must be performed again to safe the settings in the firmware.<br>
+<b>After a firmware update, both PID tunings must be performed again to safe the settings in the firmware.<br>
-Consult the 2LabsToGo-Eco Assembly guide.
+Consult the 2LabsToGo-Eco Assembly guide.</b>